 COVID-19 is not just another flu-like pandemic.
-Its rapid rates of infection, spread, hospitalization, and deaths relative to recent pandemics make it different.
+Rapid rates of infection, spread, hospitalization and deaths relative to recent pandemics make it different.
 It is a new virus moving through a naive population.
-These factors have produced a steep (exponential) curve compared to all other 21st C pandemics.
+These factors produce a steep (exponential) growth curve compared to all other 21st C pandemics.
 We’ll also discuss data issues that make understanding past pandemic data and predicting the course of COVID-19 more difficult.

 Isn’t COVID-19 another bad ‘flu season?

 Yes.
 And no.

 COVID-19 is a respiratory infection by the SARS-CoV-2 virus.
 This is similar to colds and flu in many symptoms (although different in some).
 Since we have been through few known SARS pandemics, a more data-rich comparison is with seasonal influenza pandemics.

 Flu pandemics are caused by a rapidly mutating family of RNA viruses (names like H1N1 designate sub-types of flu virus) that sweep around the world every fall and winter, infecting millions of people.
 These regular, predictable and well-studied pandemics vary greatly from year to year in ages affected, case rate and deaths.
 So, let’s look at COVID-19 vs flu pandemic history.